Overview of deploying languages in Office 365 ProPlus

 Language Interface Packs: Translated User Interface that installs over a copy of a Click-to-Run installation.
 You can download and install a Language Interface Pack for free.
 After you install it, you can use Microsoft Excel, OneNote, Microsoft Outlook, PowerPoint, and Word features in a different language.
 You can use the Office Language Preferences dialog after installation to change a language and see a translated user interface.
 For information about how to change the editing, display or Help language for Office applications, see Enable the use of other languages in your Office programs.
 To set Office 2016 language options on a computer that is running Windows 10, type "Office 2016" at the Start screen, and select Office 2016 Language Preferences to open the Microsoft Office 2016 Language Preferences dialog box.

 Proofing Tools: Localized language versions of Office include proofing tools for a set of companion langauges.
-For more details and links to proofing tool downloads for each language, see Proofing Tools for Office 365 ProPlus.
+For more details, see Proofing Tools for Office 365 ProPlus.

 ScreenTip Language: Translations that show the text of display elements such as buttons, menus, and dialog boxes in another language.
 You can download Microsoft Office ScreenTip Language 2013 from the Microsoft Download Center.
 ScreenTip Language installs over a Click-to-Run installation.